franciscodausmeier/CTF_Write-Ups/OverTheWire/Bandit/Level_3/level-3_bandit_overthewire_eng.md

 <br>

 ```
-	bandit2@bandit:~$ file './--spaces in this filename--'
+	bandit2@bandit:~$ cat './--spaces in this filename--'
 ```
 > with the use of apostrophes.

 <br>

 ```
-	bandit2@bandit:~$ file "./--spaces in this filename--"
+	bandit2@bandit:~$ cat "./--spaces in this filename--"
 ```
 > or using quotation marks.